levino/selva_viva/src/content/team/en/jimmy.md

 profile_image_alt: "Jimmy: Procurement of Seeds and Wild Saplings"
 name: Jimmy
 role: Procurement of Seeds and Wild Saplings
-description: Jimmy has always worked in forests and fields, where he learned all the tools of traditional farming and carpentry.
-For several years, he gathered extensive knowledge about tree species and other plants of the rainforest while working as a lumberjack.
-During this work, he became aware of the rapid decline in biodiversity in the tropical forests of Colombia, and a strong desire to contribute to reforestation grew within him.
-He lives with his small family on his small farm at the foot of the still wooded mountains.
+description: Jimmy's roots are in the forests and fields, where he picked up traditional farming and woodworking.
+As a lumberjack, he learned a lot about different trees and plants in the rainforest.
+That's when he saw how quickly the variety of life in Colombia's tropical forests was disappearing, and he knew he wanted to help bring the woods back to life.
+Now, he and his family live on their farm near the wooded mountains.
 ---